kobemaristela/ESP32-Garage-Opener-App/README.md

-# ESP32 Garage Door ontroller
+# ESP32 Garage Door Controller

 A wireless garage door controller that can be easily incorporated inside your IoT world.
 Powered by an ESP32 over Wi-Fi, the microcontroller hosts an internal server that can be relayed to an app on your phone.